Choosing garden color schemes is one of the key considerations when looking at garden design.

 Garden color schemes – as part of your overall design

-Seeing your garden color scheme as part of an overall composition that includes texture and shape within your flower bed ideas is key.
-It’s important to understand how and where to use different colors in your garden design to achieve the best effects.
+Seeing garden color schemes as part of an overall composition that includes texture and shape within your flower bed ideas is key.
+It’s important to understand how and where to use different colors in the garden design to achieve the best effects.

 ‘Color and light are key elements in the garden,' says garden designer Charlotte Rowe.
 'Color gets refracted and changes throughout the day with the play of light on surfaces, which can really affect how color and light behaves in landscapes.’

 ‘A riot of color is great if you really know what you’re doing but it’s safer to restrict the color range,’ says Charlotte Rowe.
-‘Limit the use of color in hard landscaping too.
+‘Limit the use of color in backyard landscaping, too.
 We never use the color green for trellis and fences as it fights against the natural color of the plants.’